YuqinGuan/EITP40-finalProject/README.md

 One can load and plot a random character by running the notebook [`plot_char.ipynb`](/ImageProcessing/plot_char.ipynb).

+NOTE: The detected images are not stored in the correct order as in the input photo.
+It seems that it begins with the left-most character, making it store the left-most letters of the text first.
+This may be a problem.

 # Conda Environment

 - `conda create --name <env-name>`